JLLeitschuh/ktlint-gradle/README.md

 ### Additional helper tasks

 Following additional  tasks are added:
-- `ktlintApplyToIdea` - The task generates IntelliJ IDEA (or Android Studio) Kotlin style files in the project `.idea/` folder. **Note** that this task will overwrite the existing style file.
-- `ktlintApplyToIdeaGlobally` - The task generates IntelliJ IDEA (or Android Studio) Kotlin style files in the user home IDEA (or Android Studio) settings folder. **Note** that this task will overwrite the existing style file.
 - `addKtlintCheckGitPreCommitHook` - adds [Git](https://www.git-scm.com/) `pre-commit` hook,
 that runs ktlint check over staged files.
 - `addKtlintFormatGitPreCommitHook` - adds [Git](https://www.git-scm.com/) `pre-commit` hook,